vnijs/gitgadget/README.md

 ## Initial settings

-Gitgadget supports the following input from an .Renviron file in your home directory (e.g., "C:/Users/username/.Renviron").
+GitGadget supports the following input from an .Renviron file in your home directory (e.g., "C:/Users/username/.Renviron").
 The easiest way to edit `.Renviron` is to use `usethis::edit_r_environ()` in Rstudio.

 ```bash
 git.user = "your-gitlab-id"